 Anthony's work focused on hardware planning, board design, and design of the physical frame.
 He worked with Zach to select drone parts that would optimize thrust to carry the load of the soil sensor at a reduced cost.
-At the start of the project, he was involved in researching hardware and firmware solutions to design the mechanical arcitecture.
-Finding BLHeli, a motor speed controller configurator, presented a solution for embedding the soil sensor into the ground by reversing the direction of the propellors.
+At the start of the project, he was involved in researching hardware and firmware solutions to design the mechanical architecture.
 For the PCB design, Anthony was primarily responsible for designing the communication and configuration path of the WF121 Wi-Fi module as well as understanding the configuration process.
 He worked closely with Zach to design the circuity for the solenoid and the soil sensor, but was especially involved in PCB design.
 Anthony foot printed parts, aided in layout, and helped optimize trace lengths.
 Anthony and Zach worked together to pick components and connectors to place on the board.
-After the board was tested, Anthony's efforts were conscerted towards designing the frame and landing gear for the drone.
+After the board was tested, Anthony's efforts were concerted towards designing the frame and landing gear for the drone.
 He spent lots of time iteratively modeling and 3D printing parts for the frame to ensure the drone could land without damaging the soil sensor, but also embed the sensor into the ground.
 Anthony worked closely with Anu to 3D print parts and hand assemble the frame.